integrativemodeling/nup82/README.md

    `EM2D_Filter/Satisfied-Classes-Count.sh` : Quick script to format the results of the analysis into a summary text file.

    `EM2D_Filter/Models_Selection_Threshold.py` : Script to select models given a threshold (either a user input or a adaptive threshold).

-- `MODELLER` : Comparative models generated using MODELLER (with MODELLER scripts)

 - `outputs` : contains resulting structures and output files